Jude Ssemugabi: Kitara FC

-Vipers SC
+Jamus SC

-in June 2025, Signed for Vipers SC on a 3 year contract from Kitara FC.
+In June 2025, Signed for South Sudan Premier League side Jamus SC from Kitara FC.

 International career

 In August, 2024, Jude Ssemugabi was summoned in Coch Paul Put's Uganda Cranes squad to face South Africa and Congo in the Africa Cup of Nations Qualifiers 2025.

 He made his debut against Congo in the Africa Cup of Nations Qualifiers 2025 when he came as a substitute in the first half for Muhammad Shaban and scored a second goal for the Uganda Cranes as Uganda beat Congo 2-0 at Mandela National Stadium, Namboole.
 He was part of Uganda Cranes Squad that qualified to 2025 Africa Cup of Nations in Morocco.